NEET/JEE Coaching Scholarship

-NCERT exemplar Class 12 Maths solutions chapter 13 deals with the possibility of occurrence of any event or explains how likely it is for an event to occur.
-The possibility of occurring or not occurring of any event cannot be predicted but can be displayed in the form of probability with the absolute level of certainty.
-Probability of any event is a number between 0 to 1 where 0 shows the absolute impossibility of an event, and 1 shows the maximum chances of happening of an event certainly.
-NCERT exemplar Class 12 Maths solutions chapter 13 help students to interrelate such knowledge with real-life problems and display the application of such knowledge in different lives scenarios and situations along with enhancing decision-making at an efficient level.
+NCERT Exemplar Class 12 Maths Solutions chapter 13 deals with the possibility of any event or explains how likely it is for an event to occur.
+The possibility of occurring or not occurring any event cannot be predicted but can be displayed in the form of probability with an absolute level of certainty.
+The probability of any event lies between 0 to 1 where 0 shows the absolute impossibility of an event, and 1 shows the maximum chances of happening of an event certainly.

 Question:1